seoulstice/seoulstice.github.io/projects/moto-corral.md

 title: 'Motorcycle Corral Finder'
 ---

 This is a placeholder page for a Motorcycle Corral Finder application that is currently in production.
-The application will be built on a Rails API with a Vue.js frontend and will allow a User to find motorcycle parking corrals in one of two ways:
+The application will be built on a Rails API populated with data from a webscraper which will have a Vue.js frontend and will allow a User to find motorcycle parking corrals in one of two ways:
 1. Closest parking corral to current location
 2. Closest parking corral to an address